Eli Apple: New Orleans Saints

 On October 23, 2018, the New York Giants traded Apple to the New Orleans Saints for a fourth round pick (132nd overall) in the 2019 NFL draft and a seventh round pick in the 2020 NFL draft.
 The Saints traded for Apple in order to add him to their depleted secondary.
 Cornerback Patrick Robinson was placed on injured reserve after breaking his ankle in Week 3 and cornerback Ken Crawley sustained an injury to his oblique the day before the trade.
 Head coach Sean Payton immediately named Apple a starting cornerback, reuniting him with former Ohio State secondary teammates Marshon Lattimore and Vonn Bell.
-On October 28, 2018, Apple made his Saints' debut and collected nine solo tackles in a 30–20 win at the Vikings in Week 8.
-On November 11, 2018, Apple recorded his first interception with the Saints in a 51–14 victory over the Bengals.
+On October 28, Apple made his Saints debut and collected nine solo tackles in a 30–20 win at the Minnesota Vikings in Week 8.
+On November 11, Apple recorded his first interception with the Saints in a 51–14 victory over the Cincinnati Bengals.

 On May 1, 2019, the Saints declined the fifth-year option on Apple's contract.
 He started 15 games in 2019, recording 58 tackles, four passes defensed, and a forced fumble.
 During the 2020 free agency period, Apple was set to sign with the Las Vegas Raiders before the deal fell through.

 Carolina Panthers

 On May 29, 2020, Apple signed a one-year, $3 million contract with the Carolina Panthers.
-He was placed on injured reserve on September 7, 2020, with ankle and foot injuries.
-He was activated on October 3, 2020.
-He was released by the team on October 27, 2020.
+He was placed on injured reserve on September 7, with ankle and foot injuries.
+Apple was activated on October 3.
+He was released by the team on October 27.